The if

 }

-Anyways, let's consider a very basic example to clarify all this syntax theory.
+Let's consider a very basic example to clarify this complex syntax.

-We'll create a program where the user enters a three-digit number, that is an HTTP response code, and then gets back the corresponding response text returned.
+Suppose we want to create a program where the user is asked to enter a three-digit number representing an HTTP response status code, and then gets back the corresponding status message returned.

 var code = Number(prompt('Enter an HTTP response code:'));